Skylake-dev/Notes/Computer Security/Computer Security.md

 ![DMZ_example](assets/DMZ_example.png)

-Of course this does not protect agains everything.
+Of course this does not protect against everything.
 Example:
 the application on the web server is vulnerable to SQL injection and an attacker is able to pull the data from the database in the private zone.
-The firewall can't do (almost) anythhing about it because the connection from the web server to the database is allowed.
+The firewall can't do (almost) anything about it because the connection from the web server to the database is allowed.

 More complex separation can be put in place to further divide portions of the network and control traffic between those.